kstamand/modsyslogui/README.md

 		]
 		}

-To edit this file, add one line for each string from a given log record you want to exclude from being displayed
+To edit this file, add one line for each string from a given log record you want to exclude assocated log records from being displayed
-		*string needs to be enclosed in quotes ("") each line, except the last line of strings, must end in a comma (,)*
+		*string needs to be enclosed in quotes ("") each line, except the last line of filtering strings, must end in a comma (,)*

 Example custimized logFilter.json file, to exclude all wireless events ("wlceventd"), Diversion records ("Diversion:"), and Skynet BLOCKED records ("BLOCKED"):